ruby-next/ruby-next/README.md

 All you need is to `require "ruby-next/language/runtime"` as early as possible to hijack `Kernel#require` and friends.
 You can also automatically inject `using RubyNext` to every\* loaded file by also adding `require "ruby-next/core/runtime"`.

-Runtime mode is backed by [require-hooks](#require-hooks)—a standalone gem which has been extracted from Ruby Next.
+Runtime mode is backed by [require-hooks][require-hooks]—a standalone gem which has been extracted from Ruby Next.
 Depending on the current runtime, it picks an optimal strategy for hijacking the loading mechanism.
+Please, refer to its documentation for more details.

 \* Ruby Next doesn't hijack every required file but _watches_ only the configured directories: `./app/`, `./lib/`, `./spec/`, `./test/` (relative to the `pwd`).
 You can configure the watch dirs: